 Bare root roses are available at the nursery in March.
 Bare root roses are dormant plants supplied without soil.
 They are sold with sawdust covering the roots to prevent desiccation and, once purchased, should be planted as soon as possible.
 This form is easy to plant, establishes well and will typically bloom in the first year.
 This is how the vast majority of our roses are sold and our largest selection of varieties is available during bare root season.
 Pre-ordering is usually recommended as most varieties sell very quickly once the roses arrive.

-Potted roses are typically available by late May or early June, depending on the weather.
-They are actively growing at that time, and in many cases blooming – a good choice if you like to see what you are getting.
-No matter which you choose, you can expect lots of blooms and nice sized plants, even in the first year.
+Potted roses are typically available by late April or early May, depending on the weather.
+They are actively growing at that time, and in many cases starting to bloom – a good choice if you like to see what you are getting.
+No matter which you choose (potted or bare root), you can expect lots of blooms and nice sized plants, even in the first year.
 Climbers can take 2 or 3 years, sometimes longer, to develop their framework and to start blooming well.

 The focus of our rose collection is on Floribundas, Hybrid Teas and Modern shrub roses.
 We generally stock newer varieties which are bred to be disease resistant, are often fragrant and have good repeat bloom.
 They don’t need special treatment and are at home either on their own or in a mixed planting.